-In this Subsection, we consider only hidden faces $\SS(\Gamma')$ such that $\Gamma'$ has a bivalent free vertex $v$.
+In this Subsection, we consider only hidden faces $\SS(\Gamma_i, \Gamma')$ such that $\Gamma'$ has a bivalent free vertex $v$.
 Let $u,w$ be the vertices in $\Gamma'$ joined by edges to $v$.
-We consider an involution of $\SS(\Gamma')$ which comes from an involution of the screen space $C_{\Gamma'}(T_p S^d)/ (\R^d \rtimes \R_+)$, given by $\iota: x_v \mapsto x_u + x_w - x_v$ and fixing all the other vertices of $\Gamma'$.
-By notational abuse, we also denote the involution of $\SS(\Gamma')$ by $\iota$. \begin{lemma} The involution $\iota$ extends from the interior of $\SS(\Gamma')$ to its corners. \end{lemma} \begin{proof} We may consider all the relevant cases of subgraphs involved in such a corner, and their associated screen spaces.
+We consider an involution of $\SS(\Gamma_i, \Gamma')$ which comes from an involution of the screen space $C_{\Gamma'}(T_p S^d)/ (\R^d \rtimes \R_+)$, given by $x_v \mapsto x_u + x_w - x_v$ and fixing all the other vertices of $\Gamma'$.
+Denote the resulting involution of $\SS(\Gamma_i, \Gamma')$ by $\iota$. \begin{lemma} The involution $\iota$ extends from the interior of $\SS(\Gamma_i, \Gamma')$ to its corners. \end{lemma} \begin{proof} As before, such a corner is indexed by a set $S$ of biconnected subgraphs of $\Sigma \Gamma_i$.
+We consider all the cases of such subgraphs involved in a corner contained in $\SS(\Gamma_i, \Gamma')$, and their associated screen spaces.
+By Proposition \ref{NecessaryConditionCorner} applied to $C_{\Sigma \Gamma_i}[S^d]$, these subgraphs either are disjoint from $\Gamma'$, contain $\Gamma'$, are contained in $\Gamma'$, or intersect $\Gamma'$ in a single vertex.
 The only screens possibly affected are those involving $v$.
-Those screen spaces involving $v$ but neither $u$ nor $w$ are unaffected; those involving both $u$ and $w$ incur an involution just like the screen space for $\Gamma'$; and finally the screen spaces for the edges $\{u,v\}$ and $\{v,w\}$ are interchanged.
-By Lemmas \ref{IntersectionOfBlocks} and \ref{HiddenCornersLemma}, these are the only cases to consider. \end{proof} Thus a corner is mapped to another one only if it involves exactly one of the edges $\{u,v\}$ and $\{v,w\}$.
+The screen spaces involving $v$ but neither $u$ nor $w$ are unaffected.
+Those involving both $u$ and $w$ incur an involution just like the screen space for $\Gamma'$.
+This leaves the case of a biconnected subgraph $\Gamma''$ of $\Gamma'$ containing $v$, but only one of $u$ and $w$.
+By Lemma \ref{HiddenCornersLemma}, $\Gamma''$ is one of the edges $\{u,v\}$ and $\{v,w\}$.
+In this case the screen spaces for those edges are interchanged.
+That is, such a corner indexed by $S$ is mapped to the corner indexed by $T$, where $S$ and $T$ differ by exchanging the edges $\{u,v\}$ and $\{v,w\}$. \end{proof}